runnanchen/Label-Free-Scene-Understanding/README.md

 We study how vision foundation models enable networks to comprehend 2D and 3D environments without relying on labelled data.
 To accomplish this, we introduce a novel framework called Cross-modality Noisy Supervision (CNS).
 By effectively harnessing the strengths of CLIP and
 SAM, our approach simultaneously trains 2D and 3D networks, yielding remarkable performance. [[Preprint Paper]](https://arxiv.org/pdf/2306.03899.pdf)

+The codebase has been adapted from [CLIP2Scene](https://github.com/runnanchen/CLIP2Scene).
+We will release the code after the paper gets acceptance.

+# Qualitative Evaluation

 **scannet 2D.**
 ![Overview of the method](./assets/suplementary_scanNet2D.jpeg)